Commentary

 In these and other ways, family and community can contribute to creating a foundation of security, self-esteem, and self-efficacy.
 Children gain protection from the adverse effects of trauma through strong bonds with caregivers who share values and beliefs consistent with a potentially constructive rather than destructive perspective on their suffering.
 Support from family, friends, colleagues, and community leaders can promote more rapid recovery.

-Acknowledgment: Dr Baker wishes to thank Tom G. Gutheil, MD, and Archie Brodsky for their support in providing technical suggestions and continued encouragement in moving this article successfully toward publication.
+Acknowledgment: Dr Baker wishes to thank Tom G. Gutheil, MD, and especially Archie Brodsky for their support in providing technical suggestions and continued encouragement in moving this article successfully toward publication.
+Finally, she would like to thank her husband, David, for his unwavering support during the 2 and a half years, during which a fair amount of her daily focus was spent researching and writing this series.

-Dr Baker, who is board-certified in both adult and child/adolescent psychiatry, has practiced and taught child, adolescent, and adult psychiatry and has provided consultation-liaison and crisis-stabilization services at several Harvard Medical School teaching hospitals.
-From 2016 to 2022 she was chief psychiatrist in the Residential Treatment Program at the Italian Home for Children in Boston.
-She is a contributing member of the Program in Psychiatry and the Law at Harvard Medical School.
+Dr Baker, who is board-certified in both child/adolescent and adult psychiatry, has practiced and taught child, adolescent, and adult psychiatry on inpatient and outpatient units; also providing ER and unit overnight coverage as well as consult-liaison and crisis stabilization coverage at various Massachusetts hospitals including Harvard Medical Center teaching hospitals.
+She served as chief psychiatrist for the Residential Treatment Program at the Italian Home for Children in Boston from 2004 to 2021.
+She has published an earlier article with Thomas Gutheil, MD, in the Journal of Psychiatry and the Law (Volume 39 Fall 2011) dealing with treatment issues resulting from funding changes on a Massachusetts forensic unit and is a contributing member of the Program in Psychiatry and the Law at Harvard Medical School.

 References